Shark Law Shark Law

 Here are a few common defenses to drug possession charges:

-• Unlawful search and seizure: The Fourth Amendment to the U.S. Constitution gives you the right to be free from unreasonable searches and seizures.
+• Unlawful Search & Seizure: The Fourth Amendment to the U.S. Constitution gives you the right to be free from unreasonable searches and seizures.
 If a police officer conducted an illegal search of your home, vehicle, or person, your attorney can file a motion to suppress the evidence.
-If the motion is successful, the evidence will be excluded from your case, and the prosecution will have a much harder time getting a conviction.
+If the motion is successful, the evidence will be excluded from your case, and the prosecution will have a harder time getting a conviction.

 • Entrapment: If the police officer who arrested you used entrapment to get you to commit the crime, your attorney can argue that you were entrapped.
 If your attorney can prove that you were entrapped, they can get your charges dismissed.